Birding in Northern Spain

 Barcelona Birding Point offers a wide range of birding Spain tours, from half day trips up to four-day long tours including a number of set departure or scheduled tours throughout the year.
 If you would prefer something a little more bespoke or tailor-made (one to twenty days), these unique experiences can also be easily arranged.
 Our tours will lead you throughout some of the best birding locations in Spain where you can enjoy stunning views of the most sought-after species along with amazing scenery in areas of great natural beauty.

-Barcelona Birding Point provides their customers with some of the best birding experiences possible while at the same time playing an active role in wildlife preservation.
+Barcelona Birding Point provides to their customers with some of the best birding experiences while playing an active role in wildlife preservation.
 Refer to their “conservation” tab.